 We may fear success because we subconsciously don’t want those things success brings with it.
 For example, in our mind we can draw pictures of success, so success for us can be associated with higher responsibility, more working hours, less free time, more stress, big money we don’t know how to deal with, more travelling you’ve always dreamed about (but, for example, you are afraid of flying), etc. There are thousands of other examples why you may fear success and I’m sure deep down you know your true reasons for it if that is your case.

 When a task is too simple, too dull or possesses no value to us, we feel bored.
-Our brain wants fun instantly and forever.
+Our brain wants fun instantly and always.
 Some people have learned to control their urge for fun here and now, while others still prefer instant gratification.

 Lack of skills or understanding